wejhink/map-mayhem/CLOUDFLARE_DEPLOYMENT.md

 # Deploying Map Mayhem to Cloudflare Pages

-This guide provides step-by-step instructions for deploying the Map Mayhem Flutter web application to Cloudflare Pages, both manually and using the CI/CD pipeline.
+This guide provides step-by-step instructions for deploying the Map Mayhem Flutter web application to Cloudflare Pages using multiple approaches:

+1. **GitHub Actions CI/CD** - Automated builds and deployments triggered by code pushes
+2. **Direct Upload** - Build locally and deploy directly using Cloudflare Wrangler CLI
+3. **Manual Upload** - Build locally and upload through the Cloudflare Pages dashboard

 ## Prerequisites